 Wash, pat dry and hull the strawberries.

-Set aside 170g (6 oz) (about ½ small punnet) and purée.
-Strain so you are left with a smooth sauce.
+Set aside 170g (6 oz) (about ½ pint container) and purée.
+Then strain through a sieve so you are left with a smooth sauce.

 Melt the redcurrant jelly in a small pan over a low heat, stirring in the purée until blended together.